danbev/learning-rust/README.md

 address to the old location on the stack.
 I've not been able to create a reproducer of this but this migth be because it is not allowed.

+Now Pin is only of interest where you have types that refer to data items with in them selves.
+If you don't have such a situation the type is Unpin.
+Unpin is an auto trait, that is if the data types only contains members that are Unpin your data type will also be Unpin.

 ### Trait
 Is like an Inteface which can be implemented by multiple types.